Cornelia Clarke: Personal life

 An automobile accident in 1929 was the beginning of the final years of Cornelia's life.
 Both she and her father were injured in the accident that took the life of the other driver.
 Soon after, Clarke's health began to fail, and in the 1930s she was diagnosed with cancer.
-She passed away on September 29, 1936, and is buried in Hazelwood Cemetery with her mother and father in Grinnell, Iowa.
+She died on September 29, 1936, and is buried in Hazelwood Cemetery with her mother and father in Grinnell, Iowa.